-- 1. Add 1 part of Sperm CryoProtecTM to 3 parts of sample (see dilution table) ensuring thorough mixing after adding each drop.
+- Add 1 part of Sperm CryoProtec to 3 parts of sample (see dilution table) ensuring thorough mixing after adding each drop.
 Mix slowly to avoid osmotic shock. - 2.
 Fill straws with sperm suspension or aliquot into vials.
 Seal the straws. - 3.
-Equilibrate straws or vials in refrigerator for 10-60 minutes. - 4.
-Place the straws horizontally in nitrogen vapour, above the liquid nitrogen surface on a piece of styrofoam (CryoFloaterTM).
+Place the straws on a steel tray and let equilibrate in a refrigerator for 10-60 minutes.
+Avoid touching samples with your hands in order not to raise sample temperature. - 4.
+Place the straws horizontally in nitrogen vapour, above the liquid nitrogen surface on a piece of styrofoam (CryoFloater straw).
 Put on a lid and leave for 10-30 minutes. - 5.
 Transfer the straws quickly into the liquid nitrogen and, thereafter, store in liquid nitrogen.
 Do not touch the straw with your hand.